-2020 has been an unpredictable year, but that doesn’t mean you can’t plan for your 2020’s Black Friday and Cyber Monday (BFCM) sales and thrive.
+2021, like 2020, has remained unpredictable but that doesn’t mean you can’t plan for Black Friday and Cyber Monday (BFCM) sale success!

 What is Black Friday Cyber Monday (aka BFCM)